 One side of the Sperl features three billiard tables, an array of newspapers and a little corner for kids.
 I even spotted two high chairs in the same dark bentwood design of the traditional coffee house chairs, which was rather sweet.

 Turns out Café Sperl actually dates back to 1880.
 One of Vienna’s big theatre and opera houses is 200m away (Theater an der Wien), so the coffee house became a haunt of creative spirits.
-Franz Lehár was a regular, apparently.
-As were, curiously, various military gentlemen.
+Franz Lehár popped in regular, apparently; a road along one side of the café bears his name.

-An immaculately-dressed waitress brought me a house breakfast with quiet, studied efficiency.
-This included a selection of rolls, jam, butter (7/10 on the spreadability index), and a pot of coffee good for over two cups.
+An immaculately-dressed and friendly waitress brought me a house breakfast with studied efficiency.
+This included two rolls, jam, butter (both the latter in their own dish), and a pot of coffee good for over two cups.

 I loved it.
 This may be where I go to write my next historical novel.